Hands-on Computer Training Classes and Career Preparation

 In January 2009, Gerard Cooper, Founder and CEO created IT Computer Wiz Kids, Inc. to specialize in training children and young adults in IT, computer troubleshooting and repair techniques coding and programming.
 The program’s activities are developed by Mr. Cooper, who has maintained a successful career in the IT field spanning over 20 years.
 This venture began as his response to help his teenage sons focus their intellects and energy in a positive manner.
 His sons, who were in danger of failing school, expressed great interest in learning about computers.
 As a result, Mr. Cooper decided to provide his sons with a comprehensive, hands-on education in computer repair and troubleshooting as a gateway to learning about technology.
 By working with his sons, Mr. Cooper discovered a passion for teaching young people, and eventually decided to start a computer and technology program to assist other youth.

-Both young men are working full-time in IT his youngest is an Apple multimedia, PC network desktop support specialist at Georgetown University.
-His oldest son obtained his Network+, Security +and is currently a network engineer with a startup tech firm.
-His oldest daughter is using her computer skills in the restaurant and food industry.
-By working with his children Mr. Cooper discovered a passion for teaching young people and eventually decided to start a 501c3 non-profit computer and technology program to assist other youths deemed to be at-risk.
+Both young men are now working and advancing in the field of Information Technology.
+His youngest son is an Apple multimedia, PC network desktop support specialist at Georgetown University and his oldest son obtained his CompTIA Network+ and Security+ Certifications and is currently a network engineer at a startup tech firm.
+In addition, his oldest daughter is utilizing her technical skills in the restaurant and food industry.
+By working with his children Mr. Cooper discovered a passion for teaching young people and eventually decided to start a 501(c)3 non-profit computer and technology program to assist other youths deemed to be at-risk.

 Techno Savvy Seniors (TSS) Computer Connection